-Shell is producing light tight oil (LTO) from the Duvernay and Montney formations in north-western Alberta.
-It has a premier position in the Duvernay liquids play.
+Shell Canada is producing light tight oil (LTO) from the Duvernay and Montney shale formations in northwestern Alberta.
+We have a premier position in the Duvernay liquids play.

 Shell’s operations in the Duvernay formation are focused on the Fox Creek (Kaybob) and Rocky Mountain House (Willesden Green) areas, and in the Montney formation (Gold Creek) near Grande Prairie, Alberta.
-Since spudding its first well in 2011, Shell has been steadily growing its premier position in the Duvernay to more than 365,000 net acres and 93,000 net acres in the Montney formation.
+Since spudding its first well in 2011, Shell has been steadily growing its premier position in the Duvernay to more than 445,000 net acres, and 74,000 net acres in the Montney formation.
 Shell’s production in these areas ties into existing Shell-owned and third-party processing facilities.
-Shell employs approximately 350 staff and contractors to support these operations.
+Approximately 300 staff and field contractors support these operations.

 Shell is actively working in the Fox Creek Duvernay area, where select areas of its acreage are being developed with multi-well pads.
 In other areas, where Shell needs to better understand the resource, we continue to appraise and drill exploration wells.
-Since 2011, Shell has drilled ~120 wells in the Fox Creek area and is currently producing approximately 20,000 barrels of equivalent per day (boe/d).
-We continue to develop the Fox Creek area and have plans for a 2-rig program in 2018.
+Since 2011, Shell has drilled ~250 wells in the Fox Creek area and is currently producing approximately 30,000 barrels of oil equivalent per day (boe/d).

-Meanwhile, we are conducting appraisal drilling in the Willesden Green Duvernay play, producing approximately 3,000 boe/d from ~20 wells.
-Finally, Shell is engaged in drilling in the Gold Creek area to the south of Grande Prairie, producing approximately 5,500 boe/d from ~30 wells.
-Shell continues to seek opportunities to grow its land base in core areas to further optimize its portfolio.
+Meanwhile, we are focused on run and maintain activities in the Willesden Green Duvernay play, producing approximately 2,000 boe/d from ~20 wells.
+Finally, Shell is engaged in drilling in the Gold Creek area to the south of Grande Prairie, producing approximately 6,000 boe/d.

 |Type of Asset||Liquids Rich|

 Shell implements its own industry leading Onshore Operating Principles across its shales portfolio.
 These principles cover safety and well integrity, air quality, water protection and use, land use and engagement with local communities.
 These principles are designed to manage or mitigate impacts related to our operations.
-For several years, Shell has been taking steps to reduce its overall fresh water footprint and minimize impact to other water users in north-western Alberta.
-For example, in 2013, Shell signed an exclusive long-term deal with the municipality of Fox Creek to use the town’s treated waste water for hydraulic fracturing.
+For several years, Shell has been taking steps to reduce its overall freshwater footprint and minimize impact to other water users in north-western Alberta.
+For example, in 2013, Shell signed an exclusive long-term deal with the municipality of Fox Creek to use the town’s treated wastewater for hydraulic fracturing.
 In return, Shell funded the engineering and design to upgrade the town’s reclaimed water facilities.
-In 2017, approximately 25% of Shell’s water demand in its Fox Creek operations was met by alternative (non-fresh) water sources.
+In 2019, approximately 35% of Shell’s water demand in its Fox Creek operations was met by alternative (non-fresh) water sources.

 Shell supports a wide range of social investment programs in its Alberta Light Tight Oil communities.
-Over the past two years, we have spent half a million dollars in these communities, focusing on community development, education, environment, health, safety, community skills and enterprise development.
-Here are a few examples of the contributions Shell has made in the community:
+Over the past two years, we have financially contributed in these communities, focusing on community development, education, environment, health, safety, community skills and enterprise development.

 Asset Contact Information